techidaily/site-games-able/source/_posts/reignite-controller-functionality-in-windows-settings.md

 ## 2\.
 Disconnect and Reconnect the Controller

- When you encounter[issues with an external device on Windows](https://www.makeuseof.com/tag/external-drive-not-recognized-this-is-how-to-fix-it-in-windows/) such as a controller, it’s a good idea to disconnect it and connect it again.
+ When you encounter [issues with an external device on Windows](https://www.makeuseof.com/tag/external-drive-not-recognized-this-is-how-to-fix-it-in-windows/) such as a controller, it’s a good idea to disconnect it and connect it again.
 This may seem like a simple solution, but it is often effective.

  If it is a wired controller, try connecting it to a different USB port.
 For a wireless controller, you need to make sure it has enough battery.
 If it does, try unpairing and pairing it again.